 Experience Life In

-This grand old house was built in 1889 by Benjamin Greig, a Scotsman and Civil War Veteran.
-The home was built shortly after the 1886 earthquake that felled many homes in Charleston.
-Mr. Greig was quite thrifty and designed the home himself including wood ceilings throughout the entire house to prevent collapse in the event of another earthquake or hurricane.
-Stunningly beautiful woodwork and design grace the home and warmly welcome all who enter.
+Benjamin Greig, a Scotsman and Civil War veteran, built this grand historic home in 1889, shortly after the 1886 earthquake that felled many homes in Charleston.
+Mr. Greig was quite thrifty and designed the home himself, including the addition of wood ceilings throughout the entire house to prevent collapse in the event of another earthquake or hurricane.
+Its graceful design and stunningly beautiful woodwork warmly welcome all who enter.

-Herbert Jessen, a judge and later, a local sheriff purchased the property from Greig’s widow in 1939 and brought the home back to its former glory.
-Special attention was paid to the massive porches flanking the house, the detailing of the columns and balustrades simply cannot be overlooked.
+Herbert Jessen, a judge and, later, a local sheriff, purchased the property from Greig’s widow in 1939 and brought the home back to its former glory.
+Special attention was paid to the massive porches flanking the house, and the detail of the columns and balustrades simply cannot be overlooked.